defcore/delphi-RestClient/README.md

 * Add local cache ```[Cache( TIME )]``` to keep results of the rest calls somewehere (memory or local db) for the period of TIME.

+## Open questions

+* Is there a way of doing something similar of the interceptor instead of using Spring.
+* Is it possible to use only the interface or the object declaration without a implementation.
+Beacause it is to much boilerplate code.